How a Marimba is Made

 Achieving a uniform character

-Tone plates that have been left to rest for about a month after the rough tuning is completed have their characters checked one by one.
+Tone plates that have been left to rest for a certain amount of time after the rough tuning is completed have their characters checked one by one.

 Character refers to the personality of the tones, in such terms as hard, soft, bright, or dark.
 If tone plates with the same character are not used to make a marimba, then it will leave listeners with the impression that it is not a very well-ordered instrument.